bitnami-labs/sealed-secrets/README.md

 from reading Secrets.
 It's also common to give users one or more namespaces where they have higher privileges, which would allow them to create and read secrets (and/or create deployments that can reference those secrets).

-Encrypted SealedSecret are designed to be safe to be looked at without gaining any knowledge about the secrets it concels.
+Encrypted SealedSecret are designed to be safe to be looked at without gaining any knowledge about the secrets it conceals.
 This implies that we cannot allow users to read a SealedSecret meant for a namespace they wouldn't have access to and just push a copy of it in a namespace where they can read secrets from.

 Sealed-secrets thus behaves *as if* each namespace had its own independent encryption key and thus once you